KRK Uralets

-KRK Uralets, or Yekaterinburg Sports Palace, is an indoor sporting arena located in Yekaterinburg, Russia.
+KRK Uralets is an indoor sporting arena located in Yekaterinburg, Russia.
 It is used for various indoor events and is the home arena of the Avtomobilist Yekaterinburg ice hockey club.
 The capacity of the arena is 5,545 spectators.

+KRK Uralets was built in 1972.
+Reconstructed in 2006, the complex also serves as one of the city's concert venues.

+It was the venue of the 2016 Russian Figure Skating Championships.